Upcoming Services

 Born to David and Bernice Miro in Detroit, Michigan on June 3rd, 1942, Jeffrey Miro was a precocious, athletic and rambunctious child who loved summer camp in Northern Wisconsin and causing mischief with his neighborhood friends in Palmer Woods.
 Jeffrey attended and ‘left’ various elementary schools, including Hampton, Detroit Country Day and Cranbrook.
 He settled in for high school at Grosse Pointe University School (GPUS), where he graduated.
 Jeffrey received his BS from Cornell University in economics, then went to University of Michigan Law School for his JD and Harvard Law School for his LLM.
 While at Michigan, Jeffrey met his wife, Marsha White Miro, on a blind date only to reconnect fortuitously at the American Express Counter in Florence, Italy.
 They recognized immediately they were different -- one a logical, driven lawyer, the other an ever curious dreamer and art historian -- yet perfect for each other.
 Jeffrey always made Marsha laugh, supported her as she forged a new path for women writing about art and understood deeply her curious and unconventional mind; while Marsha helped Jeffrey see the world in a way he otherwise could not, supported him as he pursued his sprawling vision for his law practice and helped him balance his brilliance and intensity with a love for the life and family they shared.
 They married in 1967 and over a dynamic 57 year union had three children and nine grandchildren while living in Bloomfield Hills until moving to Manhattan and Hillsdale, New York in 2016.

 After finishing school in 1966, Jeffrey joined his father’s law firm Smith, Miro, Hirsch, Brody and Zweig where he began representing shopping center magnate A. Alfred Taubman, beginning a lifelong collaboration and friendship.
 While he started in tax law, Jeffrey quickly gained a reputation for being a brilliant and inventive legal strategist in real estate and corporate transactions.
 Perhaps his most influential contribution to investment law was the creation of the first real estate investment trust (REIT) for the Taubman Company.
-Also with Taubman and investors Max Fischer, Henry Ford II and Donald Bren, Jeffrey outmaneuvered Gulf Oil for the rights to purchase what would essentially become modern day Orange County -- the Irvine Ranch -- from the Irvine Family in 1977 for the then unprecedented price of $337 million.
-Jeffrey also guided Taubman in the creation of the USFL and the founding of the Michigan Panthers who won the league’s inaugural championship in 1985.
-He and Taubman continued to venture outside real estate when they were able to thwart a hostile takeover with the purchase of Sotheby’s auction house in 2.
-2. 1983 for $124.8 million.
+Also for Taubman and investors Max Fischer, Henry Ford II and Donald Bren, Jeffrey outmaneuvered Mobil Oil for the rights to purchase what would essentially become modern day Orange County -- the Irvine Ranch -- from the Irvine Family in 1977 for the then unprecedented price of $337 million.
+Jeffrey also advised Taubman in the creation of the USFL and the founding of the Michigan Panthers who won the league’s inaugural championship in 1985.
+Continuing to move outside real estate, Jeffrey helped facilitate Taubman’s thwarting of a hostile takeover for the purchase of Sotheby’s auction house. in 1983 for $124.8 million.
 Jeff served on the board of Sotheby’s for twenty years helping build it into the global auction house it is today.
 Jeffrey would go on to serve on many other boards, including at Fortune 500 companies such as the Limited Corporation.

 In addition to helping others build their business, Jeffrey also managed to build his own.
 With his father and brother-in-law Ernest Weiner, Jeffrey started his own law firm, Miro, Miro and Weiner in 1981, gathering a stable of the most talented lawyers in Detroit and slowly adding clients until it became one of the most well regarded and sought after firms in the city.
 After its dissolution in 2004, he became a senior partner at Honigman LLC.